Symmetry breaking at a topological phase transition: Singular limit

-The Mermin--Wagner--Hohenberg theorem~\cite{Mermin1966AbsenceFerromagnetism,Hohenberg1967ExistenceOfLong-RangeOrder} states that the spontaneous order-parameter norm $\lim_{\|h\| \to 0} \lim_{N \to \infty} \mathbb{E} \| m \|$ is zero at nonzero temperature, so that the defect binding does not spontaneously break the $U(1)$ symmetry.
-The entire low-temperature phase is, however, critical, as the spin--spin correlation length diverges for all finite $\beta > \beta_{\rm BKT}$, with $\beta_{\rm BKT}$ the phase transition.
-The expected low-temperature norm does not therefore reach its thermodynamic value of zero at arbitrarily large system size, as the central limit theorem does not apply to sums of correlated random variables.
-More precisely, with $f(x)$ the PDF of $m$ and $\sigma_{\| m \|}$ the standard deviation of $\| m \|$, the PDF $\sigma_{\| m \|} f(x)$ of the fluctuation-normalised order parameter $\widetilde{m} := m / \sigma_{\| m \|}$ maintains a well-defined low-temperature sombrero form in the thermodynamic limit because $\mathbb{E} \| \widetilde{m} \|$ is system-size independent~\cite{Archambault1997MagneticFluctuations,Bramwell1998Universality}.
-In general, for any given scalar observable, only if the ratio of its fluctuations with its expectation can be made arbitrarily small with increasing system size does there exist some finite system size at which the expectation can be considered to have reached the thermodynamic limit, which is not the case for $\mathbb{E} \| m \|$ given this system-size independence.
-As the phases of $m$ and $m / \sigma_{\| m \|}$ are equivalent, all analysis of the global $U(1)$ phase $\phi_m$ therefore holds to the thermodynamic limit.
-We note also that the expected low-temperature norm itself goes to zero very slowly: $\mathbb{E}\| m \| \sim N^{-1 / (8\pi \beta J)}$ as $\beta \! \to \! \infty$~\cite{Tobochnik1979MonteCarlo,Bramwell1993Magnetization} and $\mathbb{E}\| m \| \sim N^{-1 / 16}$ at the finite-size transition~\cite{Bramwell1994Magnetization}.
-The former was even shown to hold in an $N \sim 10^{10}$ superfluid film~\cite{Bramwell2015PhaseOrder}, while the latter implies that $\mathbb{E}\| m \|$ would be $\sim 10^{-2}$ at the finite-size transition in a magnetic film ``the size of Texas''~\cite{Bramwell1994Magnetization}.
+The Mermin--Wagner--Hohenberg theorem~\cite{Mermin1966AbsenceFerromagnetism,Hohenberg1967ExistenceOfLong-RangeOrder} predicts that the spontaneous order parameter $\lim_{\| {\bf h} \| \to 0} \lim_{N \to \infty} \mathbb{E}{\bf m}$ is zero at nonzero temperature, where it similarly predicts that the expected norm in zero field $\mathbb{E} \| {\bf m}({\bf h} = 0) \|$ goes to zero in the thermodynamic limit (we now set ${\bf h} = 0$ unless otherwise stated).
+Spontaneous symmetry breaking is therefore absent at the BKT transition.
+The entire low-temperature phase is, however, critical, as the spin--spin (fluctuational) correlation length diverges for all finite $\beta > \beta_{\rm BKT}$, with $\beta_{\rm BKT}$ the phase transition.
+The expected low-temperature norm does not therefore reach its thermodynamic value of zero at arbitrarily large system size, as the correlations are cut off on long length scales.
+More precisely, with $g({\bf x})$ the PDF of ${\bf m}$ and $\sigma_{\| {\bf m} \|}$ the standard deviation of $\| {\bf m} \|$, the PDF $\sigma_{\| {\bf m} \|} g({\bf x})$ of the fluctuation-normalized order parameter $\widetilde{{\bf m}} := {\bf m} / \sigma_{\| {\bf m} \|}$ maintains a well-defined low-temperature sombrero form in the thermodynamic limit because $\mathbb{E} \| \widetilde{{\bf m}} \|$ is system-size independent~\cite{Archambault1997MagneticFluctuations,Bramwell1998Universality}.
+In general, for any given scalar observable, only if the ratio of its fluctuations with its expectation can be made arbitrarily small with increasing system size does there exist some finite system size at which the expectation can be considered to have reached the thermodynamic limit, which is not the case for $\mathbb{E} \| {\bf m} \|$ given this system-size independence.
+All analysis of the global $U(1)$ phase $\phi_{\bf m}$ therefore holds to the thermodynamic limit.
+This is also implied by the equivalence of the directional phases of ${\bf m}$ and ${\bf m} / \sigma_{\| {\bf m} \|}$.
+We note also that the expected low-temperature norm itself goes to zero very slowly: $\mathbb{E}\| {\bf m} \| \sim N^{-1 / (8\pi \beta J)}$ as $\beta \! \to \! \infty$~\cite{Bramwell1993Magnetization} and $\mathbb{E}\| {\bf m} \| \sim N^{-1 / 16}$ at the finite-size transition~\cite{Bramwell1994Magnetization}.
+The former was even shown to hold in an $N \sim 10^{10}$ superfluid film~\cite{Bramwell2015PhaseOrder}, while the latter implies that $\mathbb{E}\| {\bf m} \|$ would be $\sim 10^{-2}$ at the finite-size transition in a magnetic film ``the size of Texas''~\cite{Bramwell1994Magnetization}.